wzdsalhf/learngit/readme.txt

- Git is a version Control system.
+ Git is a distributed version Control system.
  Git is a free software.